apkuki/planka-cli/README.md

 ## AI / Non-interactive usage

-The CLI provides a non-interactive entrypoint `planka ai-create` intended for LLM agents or scripts.
+The CLI provides a non-interactive entrypoint `planka ai-create` intended for LLM agents, automation, or scripts.
+IMPORTANT: the AI features are experimental and considered "alpha" — use the `ai` branch or the `@alpha` npm dist-tag to opt in.
+Expect the API and behavior to change while this feature is matured.

 It accepts a JSON payload (via `--input <file>` or piped to stdin) describing the card to create.
 The helper will resolve list names and labels (creating them if missing) and persist a local synced task.

 JSON schema (example fields):